Romani Customs and Traditions

 gadjo, because Roma women are the guarantors for the survival of the population.

-Roma.
+is Roma.
 Roma expect females to be virgins when they marry.
-The Roma perceive marriage as the
+The Roma perceive marriage as

-end of a woman's innocence.
-Marriages for Roma are generally early, between age nine and
+the end of a woman's innocence.
+Marriages for Roma are generally early, between age nine

-the bride.
-In many parts of the world, this is done just as it would be done in non-Roma
+of the bride.
+In many parts of the world, this is done just as it would be done in

-society.
-The boy does the courting, and when the young couple agree to marry they become
+non-Roma society.
+The boy does the courting, and when the young couple agree to marry they

-engaged and exchange modest gifts.
-Parents are consulted, but the decision is made by the
+become engaged and exchange modest gifts.
+Parents are consulted, but the decision is made

 Bride price is still maintained in Roma tribes.
 Bride price is a payment made by the